diogopaza/Spring---Annotations/README.md

 # Spring---Annotations

 <h3>@Qualifier("name")</h3>
-<p>@Qualifier helps in injecting specific beans when there are multiple candidates of same type.</p>
+<p>@Qualifier helps in injecting specific beans when there are multiple candidates of same type, is used to resolve ambiguity in these candidates.
+Below are some examples:</p>